joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_perfection_of_the_angels_in_the_order_of_grace_and_of_glory/prologue.md

 (7) After entering glory, did their natural love and knowledge remain?
 (8) Could they have sinned afterwards?
 (9) After entering into glory, could they advance farther?

-* Whether The Angels Were Created In Beatitude?
-* Whether An Angel Needs Grace In Order To Turn To God?
-* Whether The Angels Were Created In Grace?
-* Whether An Angel Merits His Beatitude?
-* Whether The Angel Obtained Beatitude Immediately After One Act Of Merit?
-* Whether The Angels Receive Grace And Glory According To The Degree Of Their Natural Gifts?
-* Whether Natural Knowledge And Love Remain In The Beatified Angels?
-* Whether A Beatified Angel Can Sin?
-* Whether The Beatified Angels Advance In Beatitude?